-Our resident family travel writer, Karla Courtney, has visited more than 35 countries with her young son, Marshall.
-From booking and packing to exploring your destination, her practical tips make travelling with kids a breeze.
+From booking and packing to exploring your destination, these practical tips make travelling with kids a breeze.

-1. When booking your flight, request a child, toddler or baby meal.
+1. Request a child, toddler or baby meal when booking flights

 Even if the airfare is a child’s ticket, this type of meal is not automatic; you must specify it when you book online, when managing your booking online or when you book through a travel agent.
 If your child has allergies you’ll need to specify that, too.
 Note: for children under the age of two who have allergies, you may need to bring your own food.